 Frank Caeti: “But honey, we live in Plano.” [laughter]

 Does it matter that this same sketch was done four years ago in Atlanta?
-Or that the inflatable sex-doll routine was performed in Arizona?
+Over the course of a whole show, yes.
 Ironically, Plano, Dallas and Irving are headquarters for a dozen corporate eatery chains like Chili’s and Chuck E. Cheese – but, as it happens, not to Applebees.
 So the marriage-proposal sketch doesn’t say anything particular about Plano.
 It’s just about generic restaurants in generic suburbs.
-The inflatable sex doll bit is about … inflatable sex dolls.
-These could play almost anywhere.
+It could play anywhere.

-And when the humor isn’t generic, it’s occasionally — occasionally — oddly out-of-date.
+And when the humor isn’t generic, it’s occasionally and oddly out-of-date.
 Seriously, when was the last time you saw Dallas women with big hair?
-Or how fresh is the Dallas-Fort Worth ‘rivalry’?
+Or how fresh is the rivalry between Dallas and Fort Worth?
 That feeling of a Texas reference being slotted in when it’ll get an easy laugh of recognition or that feeling of a joke just missing its mark because it’s past its snark date – those feelings loosen the grip Second City otherwise has on our attention.
 Some of the show’s more entertaining bits actually involve physical humor – like an office chair ballet.
 Or a showcase for Dallas performer Liz Mikel’s thunderous voice and impressive presence.
 Obviously, these make no real comment on Dallas; they’re just fun, and the cast is often good at them.

-But a main selling point of The Second City Does Dallas is watching the pros from Chicago ‘roast’ Dallas.
-This is the company whose members have gone on to the big leagues of topical humor like Saturday Night Live and The Colbert Report.
-But it doesn’t feel like the pros are scorching many people here.
-There’s adult language and there are confrontational moments – like the opening scene, in which Dallas is charged with swanking it up, not caring about the rest of the country suffering economically.
+But a main selling point of The Second City Does Dallas is watching the pros from Chicago take some well-deserved whacks at Dallas.
+This is the stage company whose members have gone on to the big leagues of topical humor like Saturday Night Live and The Colbert Report.
+But it doesn’t feel like the pros are really throwing heat here.
+There’s adult language and there are confrontational moments – like the opening scene, in which Dallas is charged with swanking it up, not caring about the rest of the country’s economic sufferings.
 Or later, when actor Scott Morehead plays Big Tex from the State Fair.
-He cracks jokes about how Dallas wants to be a world-class city; we just don’t want anyone from the rest of the world living here.
+He cracks jokes about how Dallas wants to be a world-class city; we just don’t want anyone from the rest of the world actually living here.

-But those occasions are mostly just set-ups to spray one-liners, to go through a lot of quick-hit topics.
-To dig into some painful, more complex point, you need characters and something of an argument being laid out; you need sketches.
+But those occasions are mostly just set-ups to spray one-liners at a lot of quick-hit topics.
+To dig into some uncomfortable, more complex point, you need characters being drawn and something of an argument being laid out.
+You need comic sketches.
 And it’s only in the second half that the sketch humor really starts paying off.
 There’s a scene about planning the 50th anniversary of the Kennedy assassination next year, how Dallas will want to make it tasteful and safe and dull.
-But the meeting repeatedly breaks down.
-One clueless member, played by John Sabine, keeps coming up with outrageous, money-making ideas.
+But the planning meeting repeatedly breaks down.
+One clueless member, played by John Sabine, keeps coming up with tasteless, money-making ideas.

 Sabine: “I got a buddy who designs bobbleheads.
 We could design JFK bobbleheads!
 Everybody likes those!”